This is a page for detailing the many oddballs on Hypnospace. Currently under heavy construction. Watch out for spoilers!

 - Clock Punk: The CyberCog fanbase, which many users in the zone are part of.
 It also mixes elements of Steampunk and Cyberpunk.

 - Butt-Monkey: The entire zone is one, given their constant mistreatment by Merchantsoft.
 Their diverse geek communities are forcibly amalgamated, their pages are moved to the oldest and slowest server, and then Merchantsoft deletes half of their data during the Y2K update.
 Then the final insult: the company steals their idea of putting pages on a map rather than a list for their new "Realms of Mythia" zone after driving the original community away.

-- The Ghost: There is one member of the Freelands that ends up being banned entirely because his page is in an old format that comes out as glitchy on Hypnospace; even with the anti-virus Safe Mode his page doesn't tell much about him, though we do know that he was a part of the CyberCog fandom.
+- There is one member of the Freelands that ends up being banned entirely because his page is in an old format that comes out as glitchy on Hypnospace; even with the anti-virus Safe Mode his page doesn't tell much about him, though we do know that he was a part of the CyberCog fandom.

 - Screw This, I'm Outta Here!: After Merchantsoft deletes half the content from the Freelands (either maliciously or in an attempt to fix what they themselves broke) everyone packs up and leaves for the gamer-focused alternative CyberworldZ.